-Las Vegas is known for its many luxury hotels, particularly the ones located on the Strip.
-However, travelers looking for an intimate, personalized lodging experience over a massive casino hotel can also find a cozy retreat from the chaos of Sin City.
+Las Vegas is known for its many luxury hotels, particularly the larger-than-life characters on the Strip.
+But if you’re looking for an intimate, personalized lodging experience rather than a massive casino hotel, never fear – cozy retreats from the chaos of Sin City also abound.

-If you stand on the corner of Las Vegas Boulevard and Tropicana Avenue, you’ll be surrounded by over 12,500 hotel rooms.
+If you stand on the corner of Las Vegas Boulevard and Tropicana Avenue, you’ll be surrounded by over 150,000 hotel rooms.
 Mammoth resorts, such as the MGM Grand (5,000-plus rooms) and the Luxor (4,400-plus rooms), have long dominated Las Vegas.
-For visitors who crave a smaller hotel experience or the comfort of living like a resident, boutique hotels and bed and breakfasts offer an alternative.
+For visitors who crave a smaller hotel experience or the comfort of living like a resident, boutique hotels and bed and breakfasts are a great option.

 This off-Strip property is famous for allowing guests the option of booking the entire hotel for $8,500 and up.
 With 64 rooms and suites, the hotel also hosts a topless pool area, an on-site tapas restaurant and a lounge that serves a happy-hour menu daily.
 The three-star hotel is decorated in earthy colors with leather sofas, bookshelves and artwork on the ceiling, creating a hidden mansion vibe.